xiBread/oscarlv.com/content/dialogue/snowstorm.md

 You said chase what makes me feel alive, and I've been chasing you this whole time.
 I've been too scared to say anything, but you told me to run into a storm.

-*I'm sorry… I don't really know what to say.*
+*I'm sorry&hellip; I don't really know what to say.*

 That's okay.
 I didn't expect you to respond.
 I know I just sprang this on you.